ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

     *ATN 60

-...which gives the result `9.7648943`.
+<a id="editing-the-screen"></a>...which gives the result `9.7648943`.
 You may also 'edit' the contents of the screen.
 To demonstrate, move the cursor (using the cursor left key) to the beginning of the line and then type in `INT` so that the line reads...

     INT 9.7648943